Last updated: June 2026

 Explain the SBA requirement factually.
 Full standby is not a buyer preference, it is an SBA requirement for the seller note to count as equity.
 Framing it as a lender requirement rather than a negotiating position removes some of the friction.
 Sellers understand that banks have requirements.

 Show the seller their net at close.
-On a $600K deal with a 10% seller note ($60K), the seller receives $540K at close from the SBA loan proceeds, plus the $30K buyer cash equity injection gets credited against the purchase price.
-In most structures, the seller walks away with $570K on closing day and a $60K note that pays out after year 10.
+On a $600K deal with a 5% full-standby seller note ($30K), the seller defers only that $30K and receives the other 95% at close, about $570K on closing day, with the $30K note paying out after year 10.
 That is a strong outcome for a business that may have taken 20 years to build.

 Address the risk concern directly.
 Sellers worry the buyer will run the business into the ground and the note becomes worthless.
 The SBA loan itself is a mitigant here.
 The lender has done underwriting.
 The buyer has met qualification standards.
 The business has passed due diligence.
 That is more vetting than most seller-financed deals ever receive.